MrKarol/Coursera_JHopkins_DS_MOD3project/README.md

 **run_analysis.R script and "UCI HAR Dataset" folder are located in the working directory (same location).**

-run_analysis.R conducts the following operations on the raw data to produce tidy.csv file:
+run_analysis.R conducts the following operations on the raw data to produce tidy.txt file:

 1. Merge the training and the test sets to create one data set and provide descriptive variable names .
 2. Extract from the new merged data set only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set
 4. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject
-5. Save independent tidy data to tidy.csv
+5. Save independent tidy data to tidy.txt

 **run_analysis.R code has been explained in details using script commentaries - open the script file to read code explanation**